Over 1,000 vintage computer including seven original Apple-1.

 Some press articles you can find in the link section.

-Shortly after the purchase, the idea to hand the Apple-1 over to a museum for exhibition came about.
-For the time being, the Apple-1 disappeared like so many other devices in a bank safe.
+Shortly after the purchase, the idea to hand over the Apple-1 to a museum for exhibition came about.
+At first, the Apple-1 disappeared like so many other devices in a bank safe.

 I felt that many computer enthusiasts, not only fans of the Apple brand, would like to see an original Apple-1.
-In Germany, this was previously only possible in one museum.
+In Germany, this was previously only possible in one museum: The Nixdorf museum (very friendly curator by the way).
 There are many good replicas nowadays, but, as with all historical objects, it is different to stand in front of a replica.
 Authenticity simply inspires.

 Not only for collectors, but also for many technically interested people, Apple-1 is considered the Holy Grail when it comes to microcomputers.